Flyback diode: Applications

-Flyback diodes are commonly used when inductive loads are switched off by semiconductor devices: in relay drivers, H-bridge motor drivers, and so on.
-A switched-mode power supply also exploits this effect, but the energy is not dissipated to heat and instead used to pump a packet of additional charge into a capacitor, in order to supply power to a load.
+Flyback diodes are commonly used when semiconductor devices switch inductive loads off: in relay drivers, H-bridge motor drivers, and so on.
+A switched-mode power supply also exploits this effect, but the energy is not dissipated to heat and is instead used to pump a packet of additional charge into a capacitor, in order to supply power to a load.

 When the inductive load is a relay, the flyback diode can noticeably delay the release of the relay by keeping the coil current flowing longer.
 A resistor in series with the diode will make the circulating current decay faster at the drawback of an increased reverse voltage.
 A zener diode in series but with reverse polarity with regard to the flyback diode has the same properties, albeit with a fixed reverse voltage increase.
 Both the transistor voltages and the resistor or zener diode power ratings should be checked in this case.